Skip to content8.3M ENTRIES PAID ·Calculate yours →

 Do You Need a Customs Broker?

 Legally, no — an Importer of Record can file a CAPE Declaration directly through ACE.
 Practically, if you import at any scale, use your broker.
 Brokers already have your entry data, already filed the original 7501 entries that paid the IEEPA duty, and already know the rejection patterns that trip up first-time filers.
 For an importer with hundreds or thousands of entries across the 10-month IEEPA window, broker automation is the difference between filing one well-formed CSV and manually reconciling entry numbers for weeks.
 Fees vary — expect per-entry CAPE filing fees on top of original brokerage, though several large brokers (Livingston, Expeditors, CH Robinson) have announced flat-rate or capped CAPE pricing for existing customers.
 If you have 10 or fewer entries, self-filing through ACE is feasible.
 If you have hundreds, delegate.
+See /find-a-customs-broker for the four questions to ask before you engage one.

 How Long Until You Get Paid